-MLB’s proposed shakeup of minor leagues leaves Aquasox’s future with Mariners in doubt
+MLB’s proposed shakeup of minor leagues leaves AquaSox’s future with Mariners in doubt

 Other teams would have the same issue.
 The Eugene Emeralds play at PK Park at the University of Oregon, and the Ducks’ schedule can extend into late May.
 Most of the other teams lease stadiums owned by the city, like Avista Stadium in Spokane and Ron Tonkin Field in Hillsboro.

-Tetzlaff said that concerns in Northwest League markets have already been expressed to Pat O’Connor, Minor League Baseball’s president and CEO, and hinted at MiLB beefing up their negotiating team.
+Tetzlaff said that concerns in Northwest League markets have already been expressed to Pat O’Connor, Minor League Baseball’s president and CEO, and they’ve hinted that MiLB should beef up their negotiating team.

 Per the two reports, MLB is proposing to revamp the minor-league structure because of displeasure on negotiations in Player Development Contracts, minor-league facilities and geographical struggles for many affiliates.